Sobhangh/IDP-Z3/docs/zettlr/bug in relevance.idp.md

 Date: 20200430161236
 –-

+option: simplify constraint only if it is not a justification of the propagated atoms (→ keep track of what justifies a propagated value)

 ## Problem 1
 set q=false in GUI ⇒ q becomes irrelevant, but shouldn't. (it works if ~q added to theory)
 ```